A Tradition Steeped in Meaning: Modern Trends in Vietnamese Wedding Ao Dai and Khanh Dong

 Dream Floral Art and Dream Dresses… It sounds like we were always meant to connect!
 Phuong Minh Nguyen is the founder and custom wedding dress designer at Dream Dresses by P.M.N.
 In 2014, Phuong founded Dream Dresses by P.M.N. and started creating custom and unique designs for clients in every part of the world.
 Her goal is to provide brides with an alternative to the mass-produced dresses that are available at large chain bridal shops.
 P.M.N. specializes in creating custom one-of-a-kind, hand beaded, couture gowns, and wedding ao dai using the most luxurious fabrics available.
 She works with each client individually, and designs a unique gown based on their specifications.
 A partnership between our two companies seemed natural.
 We both wanted to create special, unique wedding experiences for brides that creatively incorporated traditional customs into their ceremonies and preparations.
 I hope that our work inspires future brides to embrace the beauty and richness of tradition when planning their wedding festivities!

-The Tea Ceremony is a Vietnamese wedding tradition that goes back centuries and serves as an enduring symbol of respect for both the bride and groom’s families.
-In the ceremony, the groom and his family visit the bride’s family’s home bearing traditional gifts to ask for her hand in marriage.
-It is also a deeply symbolic celebration of the union of the two families, while at the same time honoring the bride and groom’s parents, family, and ancestors.
+The tea ceremony is a Vietnamese wedding tradition that goes back centuries and serves as an enduring symbol of respect for both the bride and the groom's families.
+In the ceremony, the groom and his family visit the bride's family's home bearing traditional gifts to ask for her hand in marriage.
+It is also a deeply symbolic celebration of the union of the two families, while at the same time honoring the bride and the groom's parents, family, and ancestors.

 1. It is an opportunity to bring together your closest friends and family to participate in a fun, and meaningful tradition.

 2. If your parents are still around, though they may suggest for you to skip this tradition, deep inside their heart, they would appreciate the ceremony because you will be showing appreciation for them, for your grandparents and ancestors, and their traditions.